5G signal will be activated in São Paulo on Thursday, says Anatel

 Technicians have spent the last few days on the streets installing filters on the equipment and testing whether this “deviation” in the signal works correctly.
 With everything ready, Anatel will give the green light for operators to connect their 5G antennas.

-According to the rules of the public notice that marked the auction licenses for 5G, telecoms have to install an antenna for every 100,000 inhabitants at the beginning of operations.
+According to the rules of the public notice that marked the auction of licenses for 5G, telecoms must install an antenna for every 100,000 inhabitants at the beginning of operations.
 This gives 154 antennas per operator.
-As there are three on the market (Alive, TIM and clear), 462 antennas would be expected at this start.
+As there are three on the market (Vivo, TIM and Claro), 462 antennas would be expected at the beginning.
 However, the telecoms have already asked for authorization to install 892 antennas, a very positive number, in Moreira’s view.
 It is equivalent to 20% of the total base of 4,592 antennas already installed in São Paulo for 4G traffic.
 So it’s an accelerated start.
 “We can verify that we will have an estimated 5G coverage in the same proportions, that is, 20% of the urban area of the capital”, he explained.

-The antenna map (see below) shows that coverage is initially concentrated in the so-called expanded center of São Paulo, between the marginal tiete and Pine trees, also taking a good part of the west zone and the beginning of the south zone.
-This is the core where the main business buildings, job centers and families with greater purchasing power are located.
+The antenna map (see below) shows that coverage is initially concentrated in the so-called expanded center of the capital of São Paulo, between the Tietê and Pinheiros marginals, also covering a good part of the west zone and the beginning of the south zone.
+This is the core where the main business buildings, employment centers and families with greater purchasing power are located.
 The east and north zones, as well as the extreme south zone, have antennas that are more spread out.
 “The ideal coverage distance is 300 meters between stations.
 At the beginning, some regions will be better served, such as the central area”, he observed.

 5G promises data traffic speeds up to 100 times faster than 4G and an almost instantaneous response time between devices.
 In companies, it will be applied mainly in the automation of production processes.